CursoAnsibleAWS/myapache/README.md

-Role Name
+Role MyApache
 =========

-A brief description of the role goes here.
+This role configures a webserver, displaying a web page with the local IP.

 Requirements
 ------------